MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 - **Bank acceptance rate (when applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank on the decision rule.

 ### Decision rule performance time series view
-Based on the filters you selected, the following metrics are available for analysis.
+Based on the filters you select, the following metrics are available for analysis.

 - **Transaction volume** – The transactions that were assessed by the decision rules.
 - **Fraud rate** – The percentage of confirmed fraudulent transactions out of the total confirmed fraud and non-fraud transactions on the decision rules.